ma-laforge/FileIO2.jl/README.md

  - **`FileIO2.DataFormat`**: (abstract) Identifies a data format, as opposed to a file.
  - **`FileIO2.DataEncoding`**: (abstract) Identifies the type of data encoding used.
 Can be used to specialize a type `T<:DataFormat`.
   - Can use `UnknownTextEncoding` to describe "generic" versions of a type.
-For example: `typealias TextFmt TextFormat{UnknownTextEncoding}` defines `TextFmt` to represent any text data format (irrespective of the data encoding used).
+For example: `const TextFmt = TextFormat{UnknownTextEncoding}` defines `TextFmt` to represent any text data format (irrespective of the data encoding used).
   - TODO: Does anybody really need to specialize a `DataFormat` with a particular encoding?
  - **`AbstractReader{DataFormat}`**: (abstract) Used to define an object for reading from a stream formatted with `DataFormat`.
  - **`AbstractWriter{DataFormat}`**: (abstract) Used to define an object for writing to a stream formatted with `DataFormat`.